+The findings of the panel will be considered an expert determination and advice that ICANN will accept within the dispute resolution process.
 A dispute resolution panel decision will be considered an expert determination, and will be considered by ICANN in making a final decision regarding the success of any application.

-3.4.7 Dispute Resolution Fees
+3.34.7 Dispute Resolution CostsFees

-Before acceptance of objections, each DRSP will publish a schedule of costs for the proceedings that it administers under this procedure.
+Before acceptance of objections, each DRSP will publish or has published a schedule of costs or statement of how costs will be calculated for the proceedings that it administers under this procedure.
 These costs cover the fees and expenses of the members of the panel and the DRSP's administrative costs.